-- □ If a complainant does not provide sufficient identifying details about him/herself, or information on the complaint, so that the complaint will be difficult to investigate, or take any other action, then the complaint is likely to be rejected. - The Councillor who is subject to the complaint will (unless exceptional circumstances apply) be informed that a complaint has been received, and of your name). - If this complaint is about a Town or Parish Councillor, and a complainant has not already made a complaint to the Town or Parish, then this will usually be referred to the Town or Parish Clerk for the Parish or Town Council to consider under their complaints procedure.
+- □ If a complainant does not provide sufficient identifying details about him/herself, or information on the complaint, so that the complaint will be difficult to investigate, or take any other action, then the complaint is likely to be rejected. - □ The Councillor who is subject to the complaint will (unless exceptional circumstances apply) be informed that a complaint has been received, and of your name). - If theis complaint is about a Town or Parish Councillor, and a complainant has not already made a complaint to the Town or Parish, then this will usually be referred to the Town or Parish Clerk for the Parish or Town Council to consider under their complaints procedure.
 This does not prevent a complainant from making a complaint to the District Council, once the complaint has been considered by the Town or Parish Council.
 However, if a complainant decides to pursue a further complaint on the same matter to the District Council, any action by the Town or Parish Council will be taken into account by the District Council in its decision on whether to take any further action on the complaint.
-The Town or Parish Council may refer a complaint to the District Council's Monitoring Officer if they demonstrate that it is not practical for them to deal with it.
+The Town or Parish Council may refer a complaint to the District Council with it.